-County of TOWN WORKIOTOC.
+County of Contract with Own Workforce.

 Affidavit of

 (Name of Bidder)

-I hereby certify that it is our intent to perform 100% of the work required for the e
+I hereby certify that it is our intent to perform m 100% of the work required for the

-contract
+contract.

-(Name of Project) contract.
+(Name of Project

-In making this certification, the Bidder states that the Bidder does not customate of this type project, and normally performs and has the capability to perform a elements of the work on this project with his/her own current work forces; and and will perform all
+es that the Bidder does not customarily subcontract elements and has the capability to perform and will perform all s/her own current work forces; and

-The Bidder agrees to provide any additional information or documentation recupport of the above statement. quested by the owner in
+The Bidder agrees to provide any additional support of the above statement. al information or documentation requested by the owner in

-The undersigned hereby certifies that he or she has read this certification and Bidder to the commitments herein contained. is authorized to bind the
+The undersigned hereby certifies that he or Bidder to the commitments herein containe r she has read this certification and is authorized to bind the ed.

-Date:Name of Authorized Officer:
+Date: Name of Authorized Of ficer:

-Signature:

-Title:
+Signa ature:

-SEAL
+SEAL Title:

-State of, County of Subscribed and sworn to before me thisday of20
+State of, County Subscribed and sworn to before me this of

-Subscribed and sworn to before me thisday of20

 Notary Public

 My commission expires